NileshDeshmukh09/API-s-/README.md

 3. **Product Controller Tests**
     - createProduct
-        should create a new product with valid input: should create a new product with valid input and price above threshold with approval code should return error for invalid category
+        should create a new product with valid input should create a new product with valid input and price above threshold with approval code should return error for invalid category